stevana/scheduled-pipelines/README.md

 In between the source and the sink is where the interesting processing happens in stages.

-- Schedulling typically assigns work to queues, but here we assign workers to queues?
+- XXX: Scheduling typically assigns work to queues, but here we assign workers to queues?

 ## Prototype implementation